Download Full Text (4.3 MB)

 Philip Livingston wrote from New York, NY, to his brother-in-law, John Kean, addressed to Philadelphia, PA.
 Philip returned from a trip to his farm.
 He attended a meeting of the New York Directors (all but Mr. Watts attended).
 They decided to enquire of properties of certain houses on Wall Street, Queen Street, and Hanover Square to know the terms of rent and possession.
 Philip mentioned a house and "unassumable" debt from South Carolina.

 Bay 1, Column 1, LHC Series 2

 Livingston, Philip P..
 Philip Livingston to John Kean, November 30, 1791.
 Manuscript.
-From Special Collections Research Library and Archives, Kean University, Liberty Hall Collection 1790s. https://digitalcommons.kean.edu/lhc_1790s/112
+From Special Collections Research Library and Archive, Kean University, Liberty Hall Collection 1790s. https://digitalcommons.kean.edu/lhc_1790s/112

 This collection is open to the public for research use.
 Copyright remains with Kean University.
 Credit this material.
 Personal photographs may be made for research purposes.
 Inquiries regarding publishing material from the collection should be directed to Lynette Zimmerman, Executive Director at the Liberty Hall Academic Center & Exhibition Hall at firstname.lastname@example.org.